mkchoi212/bitbuf/README.md

 Think of it as C++'s `bitset` on crack, with the size of your entire memory as the only limitation of its size.

 # How bitbuf works

+bitbuf is designed to be as lightweight as possible and can be considered to be just a list of binary digits.
+They are however stored efficiently - although there are a variety of ways of creating and viewing the binary data, bitbuf stores the byte data, and all views are calculated as needed.

-All operations work under a single struct named `bitbuf`.
+All operations work under a struct named `bitbuf`.
 The struct is composed of three variables; `buf`, `alloc`, and `len`.

-`buf` is a pointer to an `unsigned char` array, which holds all the data.
+`buf` is a pointer to an `unsigned char` byte array, which holds all the data.
-`alloc` is a `size_t` variable that indicates how many bits have been allocated for usage behind the scenes.
+`alloc` is a variable that indicates how many bits have been allocated for usage behind the scenes.
 `len` then shows how much of the allocated space is actually being used to store the data.

 # Getting Started
+Typing `make` will generate a static library `libbitbuf.a` in your current directory.
+You may then move it to a directory of your choice that has been specified by a `LD_LIBRARY_PATH`.

 ## Initialization
 First things first.
-We hvae to know how to create a bitbuf.
+Here is how you create a bitbuf.

 ```c
 bitbuf b = BITBUF_INIT;